mattgolub/fixed-point-finder/README.md

     ```bash
     $ deactivate
     ```
 3. Automatically assemble all dependencies using `pip` and the `requirements*.txt` files.

+    For PyTorch, use:

     ```bash
+    $ pip install -r requirements-torch.txt
+    ```

+    For TensorFlow, use:

+    ```bash
-    $ pip install -r requirements.txt
+    $ pip install -r requirements-tf.txt
     ```

 ## Advanced Installation